 Skip to content

-This model estimates the sample size needed in each subadministrative unit without finding disease to have high probability that prevalence is at or below a threshold.
-The model explicitly accounts for biological clusterings in the population and assumes simple random sampling.
+The Statistical Sample Quotas Using Clustering Model estimates the sample size needed in each sub-administrative area without finding a positive case to have high probability that prevalence in the population is at or below a threshold.
+The model explicitly accounts for increased disease transmission through the natural clustering behavior of hosts in the population and assumes a simple random sampling design.

 Geographical Scale